 What you need to do

-Toll payment providers (currently AirportlinkM7, Flow and go via) in general offer a full customer account, a short term pass or a toll pass.
+Toll payment providers (currently AirportlinkM7, Flow and go via) offer a full customer account, a short term pass or a toll pass.
 Toll payment providers can advise on the best product for your purposes.

 You can set up an account or pay your toll online, over the phone or by visiting a customer service centre or participating retailer.
 Use the links in the table above to visit the toll payment providers’ websites for more details.